Yuta Okkotsu: Critical response

-The film adaptation includes a post-credits scene that foreshadows Yuta's inclusion in the main series, which IGN appreciated.
 Yuta's eventual return to Jujutsu Kaisen surprised critics due to the irony in the former protagonist's role of killing the current one.
 James Beckett from Anime News Network looked forward to Yuta's role in the main series as a result of finding him more compelling than the protagonist Yuji since the later felt more generic by the time season 2 ended.
-Anime Hunch claimed that the entire fandom was relieved when Yuta was revealed to be acting on Gojo's request to fake Yuji's death, something noticeable by how his personality changes from aggressive in his fake demand to friendly and casual when he finds Yuji and continuously apologizes to him for wounding him.
+Anime Hunch claimed that the entire fandom was relieved when Yuta was revealed to be acting on Gojo's request to fake Yuji's death, something noticeable by how his personality changes from aggressive to friendly and casual when he finds Yuji and continuously apologizes to him for wounding him.
 Geekmi found Yuta's role in the latter story arc and looked forward for such events to be adapted in anime format.
-The character's connection with the late Sugawara no Michizane was kept vague that might generate a future impact in the series by critics.
-Nijimen later found Yuta's and Yuji's team up against Sukuna to be engaging as a result of the two being the protagonists of the two manga written by Akutami but was worried Sukuna might kill them if it kept on going especially after the previous deaths in the manga.
+The character's connection with the late Sugawara no Michizane that was kept vague might generate a future impact in the series.
+Nijimen later found Yuta's and Yuji's team-up against Sukuna to be engaging as a result of the two being the protagonists of the two manga written by Akutami, but was worried Sukuna might kill them if it kept on going especially after the previous deaths in the manga.
 Once the series ended, GameRant noted that Yuji was not a fitting main character as both Yuta and Gojo overshadowed him, especially with the more notorious character arc Yuta experienced in the entire manga which made the protagonist look unfitting in comparison.
-With the epilogue's release in the final volume, GameRant noted fans were satisified as it appeared that Yuta ended forming a family Maki, something people were looking forward for a long time.
+Despite praising the character's role in the Culling Games, Cormacks criticized how little screentime Akutami gave Yuta in the final arc.
+With the epilogue's release in the final volume, GameRant noted fans were satisfied as it appeared that Yuta ended forming a family with Maki, something people were looking forward to for a long time.

 There was also commentary about Yuta's voice actors in the Jujutsu Kaisen 0 film.
-Some media praised Megumi Ogata's Japanese portrayal of Yuta for making the character stand out as unique in the film, in which when he changes from being calm, which was compared to her early deliveries as Shinji Ikari from Neon Genesis Evangelion, to aggressive, when there are elements of horror and action.
+Some media praised Megumi Ogata's Japanese portrayal of Yuta for making the character stand out as unique in the film, in which when he changes from being calm, which was compared to her early deliveries as Shinji Ikari from Neon Genesis Evangelion, too aggressive, when there are elements of horror and action.
 Anime News Network and IGN also praised Yuta's relationship with Rika for giving him a less predictable characterization.
 The Fandom Post compared Kayleigh McKee's voice work with that of Spike Spencer, who voiced Shinji in the English dub of the series, and wondered whether it was intentional.
 HITC equally praised McKee and Ogata for making Yuta more appealing alongside Rika.
-Pop Culture Maniacs was more negativeabout McKee's work for making him sound childish rather than traumatized.
-Ogata's performance in the season 2 finale was praised by Real Sound for giving him several aura at the same time, citing his caring treatment towards a young girl at the cold attitude when telling his superior he would kill Yuji Itadori.
+Pop Culture Maniacs was more negative about McKee's work for making him sound childish rather than traumatized.
+Ogata's performance in the season 2 finale was praised by Real Sound for giving him several aura at the same time, citing his caring treatment towards a young girl and the cold attitude when telling his superior he would kill Yuji Itadori.